9001/asm/p/README-asm.md

 # [`./hwinfo/`](./hwinfo/)

-* produces a 130 MiB usb image for collecting hardware info
+* produces a 107 MiB usb image for collecting hardware info
   * see `hw-inv.html` afterwards for a summary of all machines
-  * this functionality is also included in profiles `big` and `hub`
+  * build it: `./build.sh -i dl/alpine-standard-3.21.3-x86_64.iso -p hwinfo -s 0.5 && xz -cz1T0 <asm.usb >hwinfo.usb.xz`
+  * this profile removes kernel modules to reduce image size; if you need all hardware initialized for more accurate infodumps (especially wifi/bluetooth), you'll want profile `big` or `hub` which also have this feature

 # [`./r0cbox/`](./r0cbox/)